ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

 # Extras - Is one part to create your own mod simply:

 Instructions and list you can find on [Wiki](https://github.com/ErythroCraft/Sons-of-the-Forest-Modpack-2.0/wiki) pages.

+    Please keep in mind!
+    The modpack ["SonsoftheForestModpack-BepInEx"](https://github.com/ErythroCraft/SonsoftheForestModpack-BepInEx) is current and also playable in the new version.
+    Sons-of-the-Forest-Modpack-Survival is one of three new editions and not compatible with BepInEx yet.
+    The difference is using the RedLoader and RedNodeEditor instead of BepInEx.

 Good luck and have fun.